tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 polling behavior can be used by specifying the `duration` parameter when creating the Event-based variable.
 This can be useful when the publisher is too fast and there is no need respond so quickly to it.

-The example code demos this feature.
-The *bind*ing part is same as in previous example.
+The example code demonstrates this feature.
+The binding part is same as in previous example.

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #polling }

 ### CommandFlag

-Command Flag acts as bridge that can be used to pass `Parameters` to an FSM from outside.
-Setting the parameters in a Command Flag will re-evaluate all the FSMs with the params that are bound to that flag.
-It is possible to bind one FSM to multiple Command Flags and vice versa.
+Command Flag acts as bridge that can be used to pass `Parameters` to an FSM from outside (i.e via a Command Handler).
+A Command Flag can be defined in a scope accessible by a Command Handler and a FSM, and then be bound to the FSM.
+This causes the FSM to re-evaluate whenever the value of the Command Flag changes, which occurs when the `set` method is called in the Command Flag (which can be placed in a Command Handler, see @ref[example below](#example-fsm)).

+A Command Flag can be bound to multiple FSMs, and multiple Command Flags can be bound to a single FSM.
 A Command Flag is limited to the scope of a single script.
-It does not have any remote impact.
+It does not have any effect on external scripts.

-The following example shows how to create a `CommandFlag`, `bind` an FSM to it, and use the methods `get` and `set`, which are provided to retrieve or set the value of parameters in the Command Flag.
+The following example shows how to create a `CommandFlag`, `bind` an FSM to it, and use the methods `get` and `set` to retrieve and set the value of parameters in the Command Flag.

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #command-flag }